propi/rdfrules/http/README.md

    "url": "url/to/prefixes.ttl",                //OPTIONAL: URL to a remote file (only Turtle format is supported) "prefixes" [{                                //OPTIONAL: List of defined prefixes
      "prefix": "shorten name",
-     "namespace": "URL prefix to be shorten"
+     "nameSpace": "URL prefix to be shorten"
    }, ...]
 }}
 ```